A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Introduction

 We organize our work around five major Research Questions (RQs) that are fundamentally centered upon the \textit{components of learning}.
 That is, we used the various components of the machine learning process as enumerated by Abu-Mostafa~\cite{abu-mastafa}, to aid in grounding the creation of our research roadmap and exploration of the DL4SE topic.
 Our overarching interest is to identify best practices and promising research directions for applying DL frameworks to SE contexts.
-Clarity in these respective areas will give researchers the tools necessary to effectively apply DL models to SE tasks.
+Clarity in these respective areas will provide researchers with the tools necessary to effectively apply DL models to SE tasks.
 To answer our RQs, we created a taxonomy of our selected research papers that highlights important concepts and methodologies characterized by the types of software artifacts analyzed, the learning models implemented, and the evaluation of these approaches.
 We discovered that while DL in SE has been successfully applied to many SE tasks, there are common pitfalls and details that are critical to the components of learning that are often omitted.
 Therefore, in addition to our taxonomy that describes how the components of learning have been addressed, we provide insight into components that are often omitted, alongside strategies for avoiding such omissions.
 As a result, this paper provides the SE community with important guidelines for applying DL models that address issues such as sampling bias, data snooping, and over- and under-fitting of models.
+Finally, we provide an online appendix with all of our data and results to facilitate reproducability and encourage contributions from the community to continue to taxonomize DL4SE research\footnote{\url{http://wm-semeru.github.io/dl4se/}}~\cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}.